jfontecha/trick-or-treat-esp32/README.md

-# Halloween Trick-or-Treat Project by @jfontecha
+# Halloween Trick-or-Treat ESP32 tiny project

 ## Summary
 This project is designed to create an interactive Halloween trick-or-treat experience using PlatformIO.
 The project involves programming a microcontroller to control various Halloween-themed devices and sensors.
 Ready to be included in your halloween crafts!